RESEARCH topics

 This project is dedicated for finding of new diagnostic markers for malignant melanoma.
 Melanoma is a malignancy of pigment-producing cells called melanocytes.
 Despite being the least common form of skin cancer, it has one of the highest mortality rates.
 The goal in melanoma diagnostics is early detection with an ability to differentiate between benign and malignant lesions.
 Our aim is to find tumor-derived biomarkers from peripheral blood, using specifically extracellular vesicles from the blood plasma and serum.

-Currently working on this topic are: Kristiina Kurg (MD), Vadym Pelypenko (BSc) and Liina Küttis (BSc).
+Currently working on this topic are: Kristiina Kurg (MD) and Liina Küttis (BSc).
 Watch Kristiina work by clicking on the picture!

 Development of purification platform for plant-derived extracellular vesicles